SathyaBhat/sathyabh.at/content/weekly-notes-29-2024/index.md

 ![](thumb-heroes.jpg)

 _Thumbnail image: The AWS Heroes program recognizes a vibrant, worldwide group of AWS experts whose enthusiasm for knowledge-sharing has a real impact within the community.
-I was announced as a hero back in 2018_
+I was announced as [an AWS Hero](https://aws.amazon.com/blogs/aws/announcing-aws-machine-learning-heroes-plus-new-aws-community-heroes/) back in 2018._

 ### What's been happening